 You will hear much about the “Dutch Engravers” of the 18th Century, and “Dutch Engraved Newcastle Light Balusters”.
 The engravings go from the sublime and complex to delicate and ethereal, particularly early diamond point.
 This was not matched for pulchritude by English engravers and cutters until the middle of the 19th century, when James Green and Nephew and Thomas Webb mastered the craft.

 Beautifully enamelled Bavarian and Saxon beakers from the late 16th century are museum pieces, and we must acknowledge the fact that they were producing cobalt blue glass before it appeared in Bristol.
 These were very much in the Venetian style .
 The English-style production of Lauenstein glass from the latter half of the 18th century deserves a place in any collection, particularly those examples with finely-gilded rims and multiple air tears in baluster knops, and engraved examples.

 Both Northern European and English factories alike copied early Venetian “cristallo and latticinio” designs.
-Jacopo Verzellini set up his workshops in London as did many others from Murano, bringin both knowledge of manufacturing and styles with them.
-By the early 18th century glass production was in decline but was resurrected by Fratelli Tosco and Antonio Saliviati in 1860.
+Jacopo Verzellini set up his workshops in London as did many others from Murano, bringing both knowledge of manufacturing and styles with them.
+By the early 18th century original murano glass production was in decline but was resurrected by Fratelli Tosco and Antonio Saliviati in 1860.